Planning for accessibility

 If you get in touch with Disabled People’s Organisations early you can allocate the appropriate time and budget into your project plan.
 Retrofitting is expensive.

 - alternate formats — what's appropriate for the project

 - budget — production costs for alternate formats

 - timeframes — the time needed to complete the alternate formats (usually a minimum of 4 weeks)

 - process — the steps to take to produce alternate formats and any testing that’s needed.

 These Disabled People's Organisations can provide advice on how to produce information in alternate formats.

 People First New Zealand, Ngā Tāngata Tuatahi

-People First New Zealand is run by, and for, people with learning disabilities.
+People First New Zealand is run by, and for, learning disabled people.
 They can provide advice on how to produce information in: